-Harassment Advisors
+Harassment Officers

 The Faculty of Oriental Studies is committed to creating a happy and healthy work environment, where everyone is treated fairly and with respect.
 We do not tolerate any form of harassment or bullying.
-Faculty Harassment Advisors offer confidential support and advice to all members of the Faculty and in some instances this may be enough to resolve the issue.
-In other cases, should you decide to make a complaint, the Harassment Advisor can be a valuable source of support and guidance.
+Faculty Harassment Officers offer confidential support and advice to all members of the Faculty and in some instances this may be enough to resolve the issue.
+In other cases, should you decide to make a complaint, the Harassment Officer can be a valuable source of support and guidance.

-The Faculty's Harassment Advisor is:
+The Faculty's Harassment Officers are:

-Professor Polly O'Hanlon (rosalind.ohanlon@orinst.ox.ac.uk) Room 114, Oriental Institute 01865 278224

-If you do not feel comfortable talking to someone from within the Faculty, the University's anonymous Harassment Line details are: harassment.line@admin.ox.ac.uk (01865 270760).
+Prof. Polly O'Hanlon (rosalind.ohanlon@orinst.ox.ac.uk) Christine Mitchell (Christine.mitchell@orinst.ox.ac.uk) Dr Luigi Prada (luigi.prada@orinst.ox.ac.uk) Sahba Shayani (sahba.shayani@orinst.ox.ac.uk) Prof. Zeynep Yurekli-Gorkay (zeynep.yurekli-gorkay@orinst.ox.ac.uk) If you do not feel comfortable talking to someone from within the Faculty, the University's anonymous Harassment Line details are: harassment.line@admin.ox.ac.uk (01865 270760).
 The Equality and Diversity Unit also supports a broad network of harassment advisors in departments/faculties and colleges and a central Harassment Advisory Service.
 For more information on the University's Harassment and Bullying policy and the support available for students visit: https://edu.admin.ox.ac.uk/harassmentadvice.